Boxing Classes in Brooklyn (Train with a Real Boxing Coach)

 If you skip Phase 1, your explosiveness will never reach its full potential and your conditioning won’t stick.

-This is the layer that prepares your body for:
+This phase prepares your body for:

 • Specialized strength (Phase 2)